Chris Gursky nearly died hang gliding. Here's what happened next

-(CNN) — Chris Gurksy nearly died hang gliding.
+(CNN) — Chris Gursky nearly died hang gliding.
 No, that's not an exaggeration.
 There's a viral video to prove it.

-Yeah, you read that right: Gursky spent almost four spine-chilling minutes hanging on for his life, the glider soaring high above the ground as Gursky gripped on with a single hand.
+Yeah, you read that right: Gursky spent over two spine-chilling minutes hanging on for his life, the glider soaring high above the ground as Gursky gripped on with a single hand.

 Thankfully, he lived to tell the hair-raising tale.
 But while most people might be put off aerial adventures for good after such an experience, Gursky -- undaunted -- wanted to give it another shot.

-Note: Correction: This article has been updated to correct the length of time Chris Gursky was in the air during his original flight.